 Identify hazard Record the hazard that could cause harm or injury - add appropriate detail about the type and location of hazards 2.
-Lack of social distancing resulting in direct transmission of the virus. virus.
-Existing level of risk Consider current level of risk HIGH HIGH MEDIUM LOW NEGLIGIBLE Control measures List your control measures required to reduce risk - add appropriate detail about the type and location of controls
+Lack of social of listancin g resulting in d irect transmission of the virus.
+Existing level of risk Consider current level of risk HIGH HIGH MEDIUM LOW NEGLIGIBLE List your control measures required to reduce risk - add appropriate detail about the type and location of controls